DoNOF/DoNOF-Documentation/docs/input.rst

 Dissociation
 ^^^^^^^^^^^^

 Molecular dissociation is considered the main still unresolved problem of DFT, but of fundamental interest for quantum chemistry.
 PNOF methods are able to reproduce benchmark potential energy curves of molecular bond dissociation.
 Nevertheless, this calculation is tricky and must be carried out carefully.
 In fact, different solutions may arise during the dissociation process depending on the electron correlation present in our system.
-Computationaly it is convenient to converge a single-point calculation to NTHRESHL=5, and then start the dissociation process manually by setting: RESTART=F, ORTHO=T, and INPUTFMIUG=T. The latter allows to use the natural occupancies from the previous point but not the natural orbitals, since the latter may change significantly after the displacement of nuclear coordinates.
+Computationally it is convenient to converge a single-point calculation to NTHRESHL=5, and then start the dissociation process manually by setting: RESTART=F, ORTHO=T, and INPUTFMIUG=T. The latter allows to use the natural occupancies from the previous point but not the natural orbitals, since the latter may change significantly after the displacement of nuclear coordinates.
 ORTHO=T ensures the orthonormality of the orbitals along the dissociation procedure.

+Symmetry
+^^^^^^^^

+In DoNOF point-group symmetry is not employed, so C1 symmetry is assumed for any molecular system.

 WFN file
 ^^^^^^^^